lavanet/lava/x/subscription/README.md

 If the plan changes during that period, users who bought this plan before it changed using the `--advance-purchase` flag, they won't be affected by that change.

 If a user tries to replace the future subscription with another, the new plan's price must be higher, considering the amount of days bought.
-Meaning, if user originally bough X days of a plan with price A, and now wants to advance purchase Y days of a different plan with price B, than the following must be suffice:
+Meaning, if user originally bought X days of a plan with price A, and now wants to advance purchase Y days of a different plan with price B, than the following must be suffice:

 $$
 Y * B > X * A